vketteni/gemini-cli-adapter/README.md

-# Gemini CLI Adapter
+# Open CLI

 ## Overview

-This project aims to create a robust and flexible adapter for the Gemini CLI, designed to decouple the CLI frontend from its core module (`@google/gemini-cli-core`).
-The primary goal is to introduce a clean, generalized interface that allows for easy integration of alternative core modules (e.g., OpenAI, Anthropic) while maintaining backward compatibility with the existing CLI.
+An open-source CLI frontend extracted from Google's Gemini CLI, designed for builders of AI-powered core modules.
+Through clean interface abstraction, this project enables developers to integrate their own agentic systems, tools, and AI providers while leveraging a proven, feature-rich CLI experience.

 ## Architecture

-The project's architecture centers on a new, domain-driven **`CoreAdapter` interface**.
-This interface will act as a clean, modern, and intuitive contract for any backend AI service to integrate with the Gemini CLI.
+The project's architecture centers on a domain-driven **`CoreAdapter` interface** that provides a clean, modern contract for integrating AI-powered core modules with the CLI frontend.

-The legacy `@google/gemini-cli-core` will be wrapped by a `GoogleAdapter`, which is the first and primary implementation of the `CoreAdapter` interface.
+The original `@google/gemini-cli-core` is wrapped by a `GoogleAdapter`, serving as the reference implementation of the `CoreAdapter` interface.

-The CLI frontend itself will be **refactored** to interact directly with the new `CoreAdapter` interface, removing its legacy dependencies on the original core module's complex structure.

 ```
-CLI-Frontend ↔ CoreAdapter Interface ↔ GoogleAdapter ↔ @google/gemini-cli-core
+CLI Frontend ↔ CoreAdapter Interface ↔ GoogleAdapter ↔ @google/gemini-cli-core
-CLI-Frontend ↔ CoreAdapter Interface ↔ OpenAIAdapter ↔ OpenAI-Core-Module
+CLI Frontend ↔ CoreAdapter Interface ↔ CustomAdapter ↔ Your-Core-Module
 ```

-This approach ensures that future "builders" of alternative adapters (like for OpenAI or Anthropic) have a simple and logical interface to implement, maximizing the project's extensibility.
+This architecture enables core module builders to implement a single, well-defined interface while bringing their own agentic systems, tooling, and AI capabilities to the proven CLI experience.

 ## Key Features & Goals

-*   **Decoupling:** Sever the tight coupling between the CLI frontend and specific core implementations.
+*   **Decoupled Architecture:** Clean separation between CLI frontend and core module implementations
-*   **Extensibility:** Enable seamless integration of diverse AI core modules through a clean, builder-friendly interface.
-*   **Maintainability:** Improve the long-term health of the CLI by refactoring it against a modern, domain-driven interface.
-*   **Clean Interface:** Provide a generalized, module-agnostic interface for core functionalities like chat, tooling, and workspace management.
+*   **Builder-Friendly Interface:** Simple, well-defined contract for integrating custom core modules
+*   **Production-Ready:** Extracted from Google's proven Gemini CLI with full feature parity
+*   **Extensible Design:** Support for diverse agentic systems, tools, and AI capabilities through unified interface

 ## Getting Started